Skip to main content

 Where Solid Timber Still Wins

-DIY Scenario: Engineered Floor Joists
+DIY Scenario: Replacing Bouncy Floor Joists

-Professional Scenario: Commercial Roof Span
+Professional Scenario: A Clear-Span Commercial Roof

 6 Hidden Risks of Engineered Timber